rowanuniversity/profpy/profpy/web/README.md

 ```

 #### Role-based security
-The role-based security requires the following environment variables to be set:
+To use role-based security, set the following environment variables:

 | Env Var                  | Description                                                        |
 |--------------------------|--------------------------------------------------------------------|